TimonLevy/Domain/19 - Kerbericking & Silver Mortys.md

 + - User machine authenticated using a service's TGS.
 + - A machine requests a lot of Service tickets.
 + Honeypot service accounts.

+- what can indicate a ticket has been manipulated?
 ```